-IT security breaches have become a norm of the day at innumerable organizations across the world.
+IT security breaches have become a norm of the day at innumerable organizations around the world.
 Most of the attacks indicate that the enterprises should highly focus on their mitigation capabilities, incident detection, and investigation processes.
 Preventing highly sophisticated cyber attacks is a daunting task unless companies have the capability to detect and then respond quickly.
 To accomplish this goal, some enterprises have 24/7 Security Operation Centers (SOCs) wherein teams of dedicated security analysts diligently monitor, detect, contain, and remediate IT threats across critical systems, devices, and applications, in their physical locations as well as private and public cloud environments.

 On the contrary, most enterprises cannot afford 24/7 SOCs and rely heavily on borrowing analysts when needed because spending bulk currency on establishing 24/7 SOCs and hiring security folks is out of the question for them.
 The ultimate solution for these enterprises is to build a SOC with limited resources which could automate as much of the SOC operations as possible.
 With SOC automation, you will be able to get a more consistent response to alerts, better focus on high priority items and more.
 Before building a SOC, you must understand the Triad of SOC that includes People (collaborate and communicate with multiple functions, Technology (different security products), and Process (varying processes and procedures).
 Figure 1 below is demonstrating Triad of SOC including its building blocks.